-Establishing new routes or making improvements to existing right-of-ways or easements may require an authorization depending on the type of activity and the site-specific conditions.
+Establishing new routes or making improvements to existing rights-of-way or easements may require an authorization depending on the type of activity and the site-specific conditions.
 You are advised to apply for an access easement to reserve legal access to your parcel on routes you may wish to improve.
 Contact the DNR Public Information Centers for more information.